nateynateynate/project-website/_posts/2023-05-08-demystifying-anomaly-detection-in-opensearch.md

 categories:
   - technical-post
 ---
 ### Anomaly Detection, what have you done for me lately?

 Anomaly detection is used in all aspects of our life.
-In fact, our brains are aptly hard wired to identify patterns in data, and anomalies in that data.
+In fact, our brains are hard wired to identify patterns in data, and anomalies in that data.
 It's something we do subconsciously and without any visible effort.
 Our only restraint?
 Our limited human memory.
-Using modern technology and an engine like OpenSearch, it may require a bit more effort, but what you get out of it is something with a much longer and reliable memory than a human.
+Using modern technology and an engine like OpenSearch you get out it something with a much longer and reliable memory than a human.
 Especially yours truly.
 Follow along to get a quick example workflow using anomaly detection and to learn of the great advantages you get using the Anomaly Detection panel in OpenSearch.

 ### What is an anomaly, and are you sure?